-Salisbury Cathedral from the Meadows, which Constable began painting in 1830, shows the cathedral from the south-west, looking across the River Nadder from a point near a footbridge known as the Long Bridge.
+Salisbury Cathedral from the Meadows, which Constable began painting in 1830, shows the cathedral from the north-west, looking across the River Nadder from a point near a footbridge known as the Long Bridge.
 A team of three horses pulls a cart across the river from the left; cattle graze in the meadows in the right distance; and the centre foreground is occupied by a black and white sheepdog whose intent gaze is turned inwards towards the cathedral as if to direct the viewer towards the building or the storm that sweeps over it.
 The spire pierces a sky full of billowing clouds; a dark rain cloud hangs directly above and a streak of lightning flashes over the roof; but a magnificent rainbow arches over all, promising that the storm will pass.
 While the tall trees in the middle distance on the left are shaken by a squally breeze, the river’s surface is already glassy and smooth, reflecting the varied sky.
 Fresh raindrops glint and sparkle on the brambles in the foreground.
 Throughout much of the canvas, the paint is handled with a febrile, sometimes even frenzied excitement, especially in the foreground undergrowth, the trembling trees and the Gothic architecture of the cathedral.
 Laid on with brush and palette knife, the paint ranges from thick and three-dimensional in the brambles, to thin and almost translucent in the rainbow.
 The picture was exhibited by Constable at the Royal Academy in 1831 but never found a buyer.
 The painting remained in the artist’s studio – where he continued to retouch it – until his death in 1837.

 Constable’s connection with the city of Salisbury first arose, and was then nourished, through two important friendships, with Bishop John Fisher and with his nephew Archdeacon (also John) Fisher, both important patrons.
 Constable made regular visits to stay with the Fishers in Salisbury from 1811, producing a substantial body of work featuring views in and around the city, and especially in the area around the cathedral where both Fishers had residences.
 In the 1820s, for example, Constable produced a number of variants of a mid-size painting showing Salisbury Cathedral from the Bishop’s Grounds (Victoria & Albert Museum, London), the original commissioned by the Bishop himself.
 It was Archdeacon Fisher who, in the late 1820s, had originally encouraged Constable to paint a large version of a Salisbury subject as a distraction from the grief the artist was suffering after the death of his wife Maria in 1828.
 In a letter to Constable dated 9 August 1829 he advised: ‘I am quite sure that the “church under a cloud” is the best subject you can take’ (see R.B.
 Beckett (ed.), Collected Correspondence of John Constable, vol.6, Ipswich 1968, pp.250–1).
 The subject evolved through a number of related drawings and compositional sketches in oils, one of which, Salisbury Cathedral from the Meadows ?1829, is in Tate’s collection (Tate N01814).
 The rainbow that is such a dominant feature in the final painting is not only absent from the preliminary studies but is also meteorologically impossible given the conditions which the artist presents in the painting.